 Temporary Employees must complete the University’s HIPAA Privacy training if they are expected to work for a Health Care Component for more than 5 consecutive days**.
 Training must be completed on or before the 6th day of providing services to the Health Care Component and may be completed online or on a printed version of the online course.
 Documentation of training must be maintained by the Health Care Component.
 In addition, the Health Care Component must provide a review of its specific HIPAA Privacy policies relevant to the temporary employee’s duties as soon as reasonably possible.

+a.
 Temporary employees providing fewer than 6 consecutive days of services may be required by the Health Care Component to take the University’s HIPAA Privacy training.
 The Health Care Component must, at a minimum, provide these individuals a review of HIPAA Privacy policies and procedures applicable to their duties as soon as reasonably possible.

+b.
 Temporary Employees are required to execute the University’s Confidentiality Agreement (available on the University’s HIPAA website).
 The Health Care Component shall maintain that Agreement for at least six (6) years, or longer if required by other University policies.

 Volunteers (excluding volunteer faculty) must complete the University’s HIPAA Privacy training if they are expected to volunteer for a Health Care Component for more than 5 consecutive days.** Training must be completed on or before the 6th day of providing volunteer services and may be completed online or on a printed version of the online course.
 In addition, the Health Care Component must provide a review of its HIPAA Privacy policies and procedures applicable to the volunteer’s duties as soon as reasonably possible.